theochem/BFit/README.md

 #### How to implement a different basis set?
 If you want to fit with a different basis set.
 You will first need to write down the formulas for how to update coefficients and function parameters.
-Please see the paper below.
+Please see the section *TODOADDHERE* .

 Next you need to create a class inside your own python file, with a parent class of [KLDivergenceSCF](fitting/kl_divergence/kull_leib_fitting.py),